GONTRAN CHERRIER Tokyo (Shinjuku Southern Terrace)

 Located just a short 5-minute walk north of Shibakoen station on the Toei Mita line.
 Le Pain Quotidien has a stellar array of bread and desserts.
 Definitely reminds you of European-style artisan bakeries.

 They also so solid brunch-style meals that could be Tokyo's best European-style breakfast.
 Time to make plans this weekend for Sunday Brunch with you friends.

 Le Pain wants to promote a place where people can gather and get away from the hectic demands of daily life, and just breathe and enjoy "traditional simplicity".
 Their breads are a combination of organic flour and simple ingredients, artisanal savoir-faire, and stone-lined hearths.
 What a delight to the senses!

 The City Bakery

 The City Bakery has quite a steady following, already gaining popularity with foreign visitors and locals.
-Located inside Shinagawa Atre just next to Shinagawa station it's very busy with travelers and workers in the mornings and evenings trying to get a bite to eat or takeout.
+Located inside Shinagawa Atre, just next to Shinagawa station, it's very busy with travellers and workers in the mornings and evenings trying to get a bite to eat or takeout.

 There's an abundance of breads with cheese and other toppings which are favourites among the mix.
-There chocolate swirl brioche is definitely one of the top picks too!
+Their chocolate swirl brioche is definitely one of the top picks!